This tutorial will show you how to add a new user to MySQL and grant different types of privileges to a MySQL database.

 salaries table on the

 Creating a New MySQL Superuser

-In some situations, you may need to create a superuser with permissions similar to the MySQL root user.
+You may need to create a superuser with permissions similar to the MySQL root user in some situations.

 So, to grant a user with the same privileges as the MySQL root user, use the following command, which gives global privileges to the user